 But stay calm: The traffic police don’t spot them either.
 So, they have nothing to worry about.

-Besides having to watch out for confusing speed limits on the same road or overtaking the slowest of vehicles, the work done on some roads is appreciated.
-Yet, driving in Bangalore can be frustrating at times.
+Besides having to watch out for confusing speed limits on the same road, there are also the interstate buses that park themselves in random places and disrupt traffic.
+Have you come across those?
+The road system is much appreciated, yet driving in Bangalore can be frustrating at times because of all these factors.
 But we think that if you have a calm mind and think wisely, well, you have nothing to worry about.
 Right?
 Just make sure you don’t bang anyone or anything on the roads and always say your prayers before leaving the house.
-Good luck!
+You should be fine!
+All the best!

 This blog post is part of ‘Blogaberry Dazzle’